The Recovery Of Babylonian Astronomy by Gary D. Thompson

 His parents are described as being wealthy burghers (prosperous and respected middle class towns people).
 (In medieval Europe the term 'burgher' meant the mercantile class.)
 However, one source has "E., Sohn eines Glasers."
 Glasers is a German occupational name for a glassblower/glass cutter/glazier.
 Both his parents died while he was very young and his early education was due to the fostering care of relations.
 Epping completing the gymnasium course at Rheine and at Münster and he matriculated at the academy in Münster, where he particularly studied mathematics.
 The Academy of Münster was constituted in 1902 as a University.
 Epping was not reliant upon the 'Company of Jesus' (Jesuit Order) for mathematical training.
 Epping was acknowledged as a mathematician of great merit and knowledge.
 (Note: Sources usually state (no doubt due to borrowing) that after completing the usual gymnasium at Rheine and at Münster, Epping matriculated at the Academy in Münster, where he devoted himself particularly to mathematics.
 However, one source states Epping entered the Jesuit Order at Friedrichsburg on 14 April 1859, before completing his studies in philosophy and mathematics.)

 After becoming acquainted with the Jesuits and during Easter (April 14) 1859 he entered the Order of Münster, as a Novitiat(/Novitiate).
 This was the Jesuit novitiate at Friedrichsburg near Münster in Westphalia.
 It is indicated Epping formally joined the Jesuits (i.e., took his vows) before the end of his studies in philosophy (and mathematics) at Friedrichsburg.
 (The novitiate is the period of training and preparation that a novice (or prospective) member of a religious institute undergoes prior to taking vows.)
 After completion of his Novitiat(/Novitiate) and 3 years of scholastic philosophy, his recognized talent for mathematics saw him posted, in 1863, to the College of Maria Laach as Professor of Mathematics and Astronomy (teaching the younger members of the Jesuit Order).
 He taught mathematics (and astronomy?) for 2 years at the College of Maria-Laach, provincial Rhineland.
-Then, from Fall 1867 to Fall 1871, he completed 4 years of scholastic theology.
+Then, from Fall 1867 to Fall 1871, he completed 4 years of study of scholastic theology.